 We do dozens of things to make our pets more comfortable and happy.
 We feed them nutritious food, keep them indoors when it gets too cold, and take them to the vet whenever they’re sick.
 However, there is one area that some pet owners forget to consider, and that is the option of purchasing insurance for these precious animals.
-Insurance provides an easy way to pay for items that can cost a lot of money if purchased without insurance, such as veterinarian visits and injuries to our pets.
+Pet insurance provides an easy way to pay for items that can cost a lot of money if purchased without insurance, such as veterinarian visits and injuries to our pets.

 What Does Insurance Cover?